What is a city if not a clearing in a forest? And what in turn is our little Norbiton, if not a clearing in the forests of the city?

 I do not know that the same can be said of us up here, in our mental dirigible.
 We are not yet entangled.
 Will we crash?
 Do we wish to crash?
 It would not be our first, nor our last, great fall.
 Plunge the stick earthward and in slow grim ecstasy tear through canopy and understory and shrub-line until we crumple, still buoyant and exotically voiced with escaping heliums, into the originating mulch.

 Or perhaps—why fool ourselves?—we have long since crashed the great Norbiton dirigible into the thickets below, stepped smoke-haired and dazzled by our own survival out into wonders of marsh, mud, damp, of lost and overgrown city.
 We are part, now, of what we study.
 Ineluctably.
-From the wreck, in fact, the whole forest springs: as though its cargo of greenhouses, its carefully docketed and separated seed stores, had spilt shivering glass and multitudes of species over the fecund earth, and made the very thing we had thought to inspect.
+From the wreck, in fact, the whole forest springs: as though its cargo of greenhouses, its carefully docketed and separated seed stores, had spilt shivering glass and multitudes of species over the fecund earth, and thereby created the very thing we had thought to inspect.